 SEC.
-5.03 MANAGEMENT PLAN FOR THE PROJECT (10%)
+5.03 MANAGEMENT PLAN FOR THE PROJECT (20%)

-- 1) How well does the management plan support all of the project requirements and logically lead to the deliverables required in the IRFP? - 2) How well is accountability completely and clearly defined? - 3) Is the organization of the project team clear? - 4) How well does the management plan illustrate the lines of authority and communication? - 5) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract? - 6) Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the IRFP? - 7) To what degree is the proposal practical and feasible? - 8) To what extent has the offeror identified potential problems?
+- 1) How well does the management plan support all of the project requirements and logically lead to the deliverables required in the IRFP? - 2) How well is accountability completely and clearly defined? - 3) Is the organization of the project team clear? - 4) How well does the management plan illustrate the lines of authority and communication? - 5) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract? - 6) Does it appear that the offeror can meet the schedule set out in the IRFP? - 7) Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the IRFP? - 8) To what degree is the proposal practical and feasible? - 9) To what extent has the offeror identified potential problems?